Miami Coronavirus Information

 These are the measures to follow in Miami to prevent coronavirus from spreading:

-- Stay home except for necessary trips to groceries, and pharmacies
+- People are advised to stay at home except for necessary trips

-- Remain 6 feet distance from others in your community
+- A 6-feet distance from others in your community must be obliged

 - Public transport only for essential journeys, remembering distance from others